baothanhng123/Midterm_Flutter/README.md

 III.
 Install packages for backend
   1. In terminal, navigate to project folder and use command line "npm install express mongoose cors"

+IV.
+Change Ip Address depending on environment(emulator or windows) In main.dart file, line 33 "final String ipAddress = 'YOUR_IP_ADDRESS_HERE'"
+  1. If run main.dart file on Emulator, change Ip Address to 10.0.2.2
+  2. If run main.dart file on on Window, change Ip Address to localhost